The Boat

 New custom oar storage bag for both primary and back-up oars – 2022

-New forward hatch rain fly – 2019
+New forward hatch rain fly – 2019 (Featured in SAIL Magazine – December 2023)

 New SeaFrost DC refrigeration system – 2016